altumguides/altumguides.github.io/index.md

   - You can select an image that you think does not representative the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in this task.
 Images that may satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
-  - Generally, if the subject is in the picture and is in the focus, then the image is representative.
+  - Generally, if the subject is in the picture and is in the focus, then the image is representative so you should not select it.
+> After viewing all images, if the percentage number is lower than 90%

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyOTExMDc5OF19
+eyJoaXN0b3J5IjpbLTUxMTg0NzE4M119
 -->